Crisis Support and Resources in Charlotte

 How to Help Someone in Crisis

-Stay calm and take the situation seriously.
-Don’t dismiss threats of suicide or self-harm, even if the person has made them before.
+If someone you care about is in crisis, the most important thing you can do is stay calm and take the situation seriously.
+Dismissing threats of suicide or self-harm, even if the person has made them before, can be deeply damaging.
+Every expression of crisis deserves a real response.

 What NOT to Do During a Crisis

-Don’t leave someone alone if you believe they’re at serious risk, even if they ask you to.
+Don’t leave someone alone if you genuinely believe they’re at serious risk, even if they ask you to.
+And don’t try to manage the situation entirely by yourself.
+A mental health crisis is not something one person should navigate alone, and calling for professional help is always the right move.

 Planning Ahead for Crisis Situations